AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### Upload the SVG Data

 When your SVG image is ready, we need to upload it to our sample to work with its attributes.
+There are three ways how to get the access to the file: through AJAX-request, requesting a file through jQuery or put all the SVG-code in a string.

+#### AJAX

 At first, we put an object with the link of the SVG-file into the "body" section of the sample file.

 ```
 <body>
 <div id="container"></div>
-<object style="width: 0; height: 0;" data="http://cdn.anychart.com/svg-data/seat-map/house.svg" type="image/svg+xml" id="svg" width="100%" height="100%"></object>
+<object style="width: 0; height: 0;" data="svg_images/house.svg" type="image/svg+xml" width="100%" height="100%"></object>
 </body>
 ```